 The impact of the COVID-19 pandemic continued to be felt in the Australian labour market throughout the period covered by the 2021 GOS.
 Nonetheless, after declining between 2019 and 2020, graduate labour market outcomes stabilised somewhat in 2021.
-Although the overall employment rate for undergraduates recorded a further slight decline, from 85.1 per cent in 2020 to 84.8 per cent in 2021, the full-time employment rate increased slightly, from 68.7 per cent to 68.9 per cent.
+Although the overall employment rate for domestic undergraduates recorded a further slight decline, from 85.1 per cent in 2020 to 84.8 per cent in 2021, the full-time employment rate increased slightly, from 68.7 per cent to 68.9 per cent.
 For further details, see the 2021 GOS National Report and the data visualisation above.

 The GOS is completed by graduates approximately four months after completion of their studies.
 It provides information on the labour market outcomes and further study activities of graduates.
 Employment data collected includes information on salaries, occupation and skills utilisation.
 The GOS has been administered annually since 2016.

 Recent graduates of Australian higher education institutions are in scope for the GOS, including at undergraduate, postgraduate coursework and postgraduate research level.
 Information is collected for both domestic and onshore international graduates, however published results refer to domestic graduates only.

 The GOS uses labour force definitions which conform to the conceptual framework of the standard labour force statistics model used by the Australian Bureau of Statistics.
 Full-time employment relates to graduates employed for 35 hours or more per week.
 Overall employment relates to graduates employed for one or more hours per week.
 For more detail, refer to the latest 2021 GOS National Report.